I guide writers through a profound inner journey—where meaning becomes purpose & purpose becomes art.

 - What is your marketing plan?

-If you don’t have the answers, they may as well scream straight into your soul, “Why even bother?”
-And if you listen to those gatekeepers voices, you’re already self-defeated and creatively paralyzed, and what you’re trying to quarry will end up six-feet deeper than it was before.
+If you don’t have the answers, you’ll be asking yourself, “Why even bother?” and then you’re self-defeated and creatively paralyzed before you even start, and what you’re trying to quarry will end up six-feet deeper than it was before.

-So…how do we reconcile our desire for the bestseller list with our desire to actually get our words on the page?
+So…how do you reconcile your desire for success as a writer (and even hitting those bestseller lists) with your desire to actually get your words on the page?

 This vein is where you’ll find the most authentic art, the kind of art that transforms you—and by extension, transforms others.

-I believe the true artist’s ancient calling is: to brave the depths, to keep mining for truth even when it feels too raw, too close to the bone.
+The other path is to answer the true artist’s ancient calling: to reclaim your true creative potential by mining for your truth even when it feels too raw, too close to the bone.

-Ink & Insight: Excavate Your Inner Gold, Unearth Your Creativity & Make Art That Matters
+Ink & Insight: Excavate Your Inner Gold, Live Your Purpose & Make Art That Matters

 If you’re wondering whether I myself have stood on the edge of that rich, untouched vein of inner gold and felt the unbearable risk of raw vulnerability and exposure, the answer is a resounding “yes.”